Investment Process

 Quantitative and qualitative methods used to distinguish actual mispricing from market efficiency

 This step of our investment process is an act of removal.
-We identify and effectively separate true behavioral mispricing from ideas that are more likely the result of data provider errors, data anomalies, or market efficiency.
+We attempt to identify and effectively separate true behavioral mispricing from ideas that are more likely the result of data provider errors, data anomalies, or market efficiency.
 This part of our process creates a feedback loop that allows us to monitor and improve our algorithm continually.

 Portfolio and risk management